Xilinx/mlir-aie/AIEDialect.md

 Syntax:

 ```
-operation ::= `AIE.objectFifo.createObjectFifo` `(` $producerTile `,` $consumerTile `,` $elemNumber`)` attr-dict `:` type($fifo)
+operation ::= `AIE.objectFifo.createObjectFifo` `(` $producerTile `,` `{` $consumerTiles `}` `,` $elemNumber`)` attr-dict `:` type($fifo)
 ```

-The "aie.createObjectFifo" operation creates a circular buffer established between a producer and a consumer, which are "aie.tile" operations.
-The aie.createObjectFifo instantiates the given number of buffers (of given output type) and their locks in the Memory Module of the producer tile after lowering.
+The "aie.createObjectFifo" operation creates a circular buffer established between a producer and one or more consumers, which are "aie.tile" operations.
+The aie.createObjectFifo instantiates the given number of buffers (of given output type) and their locks in the Memory Module of the appropriate tile(s) after lowering, based on tile-adjacency.
 These elements represent the conceptual depth of the objectFifo.

 This operation is then converted by the AIEObjectFifoStatefulTransformPass into buffers and their associated locks.
 The pass also establishes Flow and DMA operations between the producer and consumer tiles if they are